Sayan836/Hotel-Booking-Analytics-with-RAG-Enabled-SQL-Querying-System/README.md

 Data Visualization & Analytics: Generates key insights using Matplotlib & Seaborn.

-## For undertanding better about the api end points and tested examples, check the Test_Documents.pdf in th repository
+## For undertanding better about the api end points and tested examples, check the Documentation.pdf in th repository

 # 🛠️ Tech Stack
 Backend: Flask, LangChain